nus-cs2113-AY2021S2/ip/docs/README.md

 #### 7. Search tasks: `find <keyword>`
 <p> Search task list for tasks whose names contain the keyword.
 The keyword should be specified after command word "find".</p>
+<p>Note that the index displayed in search result is the exact index of the task in the complete task list.</p>

 * sample input